y3owk1n/undo-glow.nvim/README.md

 Best effort to imitate [beacon.nvim](https://github.com/DanilaMihailov/beacon.nvim) functionality.
 Highlights when:

-- Cursor moved more than 10 steps away
+- Cursor moved more than 10 steps away - Configurable
-- On buffer load
+- On buffer load/switch - Configurable
+- On window load/switch - Configurable
 - Split view supported
 - Only in normal mode (I think it make sense)